elliotgoodrich/includeguardian/README.md

 includes to a particular header file, we can go through all those files including it and remove those directives.

+### Seamless PCH

+We can scan the existing code and recommend 1 file to precompile (e.g. `<vector>`) based on the number of sources it is included in and the size.
+Then perhaps we can inject this one file into only those sources that already include it (perhaps this will need to be maintained server-side and have a CMake module pick it up).
+I don't know what the benefit will be, but it could be a cheap way to gain 10-15% without the risk of adding having transitive includes.
+I think we can actually have several PCH files and choose one per source.

 ### Rebuild Warning

 We can look at the history of the repository to figure out what the chances